8abc/LiriBot/README.md

-#Liri Bot
+# Liri Bot
+---
+LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back data.

  - **Built With:** Node.js, Javascript
  - **Packages Used:** require, axios, node-spotify-api, fs, moment, dotenv, request
  - **API:** Spotify, OMDB, Bandsintown

-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives you back data.

 | Commands     | Functions                                                                                                            |
 | ------------ | -------------------------------------------------------------------------------------------------------------------- |